leberman/Adevrtising-Project-Laravel---Adpinn/README.md

-this project name is adpin.
+This project name is adpin.
 for buy/sale advertising
 - Laravel 7.x ~ 9.x
 - PHP 8.0